mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - Perform server selection for the primary server to obtain a server object with an initialized connection pool.
-- Step down the primary, OR mock an operation returning NotMaster operation failure error code.
+- Mock an operation returning NotMaster operation failure error code.
 - Verify that:
   - Connection pool generation (per CMAP spec) has not changed
   - PoolCleared CMAP event has not been published